 Art that depicts space drives us to explore it.
 Well before astronauts left Earth, the work of the “father of modern space art” Chesley Bonestell depicted alien landscapes.
 His thousands of paintings made viewers question if life only exists on earth.
-He inspired a generation of astronomers and science fiction writers, including the likes of Carl Sagan and Robert A. Heinlein.
+He inspired a generation of space artists, astronomers, science fiction writers, including the likes of Carl Sagan and Robert A. Heinlein.

 Nowadays, artists continue to play a role in generating public interest in space travel.
 Of course, we can now see photos of other bodies in our solar system, and we are even beginning to gather images of exoplanets in distant constellations.
 But artists still help bring data to life.
 NASA’s art program, for instance, creates still and moving images to inform the public about dramatic mission moments, such as the Cassini spacecraft’s “grand finale” when it plunged into Saturn.